kinopyo/kinopyo.github.com/source/_posts/2013-05-16-when-to-buy-a-new-ipad-iphone-or-macbook.markdown

 ---
 layout: post
-title: "When to Buy a New iPhone"
+title: "When to Buy a New iPad, iPhone or Macbook"
 date: 2013-05-16 21:50
 comments: true
 categories: Apple